AVBlana/localOnlyV2/README.md

 - ✅ React Query for state management
 - ✅ Responsive design with styled-components
 - ✅ Type-safe with TypeScript
+- ✅ Google sign-in with host/client roles
+- ✅ Hosts-only experience upload flow

+## 👥 Roles

+- **Clients**: default role after Google sign-in; browse and book experiences.
+- **Hosts**: can upload, edit, and remove their own experiences.

+Mark a user as a host by updating their `role` column to `HOST` in the database (the seed script creates `host@example.com` as the default host).

 ## 📝 API Endpoints